NathanBuiPDX/CS465P/hw1/_instructions.md

 ### Setting up the Homework Repo (with SSH)

-1. Navigate to your preferred folder and clone the repo.
+1. Navigate to your preferred folder and clone the repository.

 ```console
 $ git clone git@github.com:caterinasworld/fullstack-homework.git fullstack-homework